 Based on a paper-cutting I made of a place I glimpse every day on the way to my studio.

-This piece was made specially for the Bishopsland Educational Trust 20 Year Exhibition at COLLECT at the Saatchi Gallery, London May 2013.
+This piece was made especially for the Bishopsland Educational Trust 20-Year Exhibition at COLLECT at the Saatchi Gallery, London May 2013.